IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * Hiring and/or contracting the necessary resources to meet their goals, within the defined limits of their authority and within the approved budget.
 This includes managing and leading any such resources, including performing regular performance reviews.

 * Following the pre-approval guidelines set forth by the IETF LLC Board for contracts or other decisions that have financial costs that exceed a certain threshold of significance.
-Such threshold will be set reasonably high so that the need for such approvals is infrequent and only occurs when something is truly significant or otherwise exceptional.
-It is important to ensure that the IETF Executive Director is sufficiently empowered to perform their job on a day to day basis, being held accountable for meeting high level goals rather than micromanaged.
+Such thresholds are expected to be set reasonably high so that the need for such approvals is infrequent and only occurs when something is truly significant or otherwise exceptional.
+It is expected that the IETF Executive Director is sufficiently empowered to perform their job on a day-to-day basis, being held accountable for meeting high level goals rather than micromanaged.

 * Regularly updating the IETF LLC Board on operations and other notable issues as reasonable and appropriate.